-- 1. Successful completion of the GPS General Education Core (39 hours): - 15 credit hours in Arts and Humanities (Minimum of 3 credit hours in an English composition course with a research writing component; minimum of 3 credit hours in Bible/Theology) - 15 credit hours in Natural and Social Sciences, and Mathematics (Minimum of 3 credit hours in Mathematics; minimum of 3 credit hours in Social Science; and minimum of 3 credit hours in Natural Science with laboratory) - •9 credit hours in Liberal Arts electives - 2.
+- 1. Successful completion of the GPS General Education Core (39 hours): - 15 credit hours in Arts and Humanities (Minimum of 3 credit hours in an English composition course with a research writing component; minimum of 3 credit hours in Bible/Theology) - 15 credit hours in Natural and Social Sciences, and Mathematics (Minimum of 3 credit hours in Mathematics; minimum of 3 credit hours in Social Science; and minimum of 3 credit hours in Natural Science with laboratory) - · 9 credit hours in Liberal Arts electives - 2.
 Completion of at least 39 credit hours of upper division course work (3000 level or higher); - 3.
-Successful completion of either the 40-credit hour or 55-credit hour Bachelor of Business Administration curriculum with a minimum cumulative GPA of 2.50.
-A student who receives a grade below "C-" in any Business Administration course will be required to repeat that course until a grade of "C-" or better is earned.
+Successful completion of the 46 credit hours of the Bachelor of Social Work curriculum with a minimum cumulative GPA of 2.50.
+A student who receives a grade below "C-" in any Social Work course will be required to repeat that course until a grade of "C-" or better is earned.
 All repeated coursework to replace grades of D+, D, F, W, or X is at the student's expense.